dev-rajm/http-server-c/README.md

 - `/`: Returns a simple 200 OK response.
 - `/echo/[content]`: Returns the content in the response body.
 - `/user-agent`: Returns the User-Agent header value in the response body.
+- `/files`: Return a file content as a response if file exists.
 - Any other path returns a 404 Not Found response.

 ### Error Handling